-This is the first installment in the Money Talks series, which offers tips and advice for individuals facing various sensitive financial conversations with loved ones.
+This Money Talks series offers tips and advice for individuals facing various sensitive financial conversations with loved ones.

 Perhaps you're dreading it already: a family get-together where you know you'll run into the relative who owes you money and hasn't bothered to repay the loan.
 Maybe he or she swore to repay, only to flake numerous times.
 Or maybe the borrower hasn't even bothered to mention it, almost like the loan never happened.

 If you don't want to make a big scene, but you can't just ignore the hole in your savings account, what should you do?

 In an ideal world, mature adults would talk rationally about a family loan, well before they reach a potential breaking point.
 In the real world, people renege on loan agreements all the time, and subsequent financial conversations can devolve into arguments and misunderstandings.
 The result is hurt feelings, regrets over financial decisions or situations where people either fumble for the right words to ask for money or silently fume.